SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 In the **Additional filter predicate** field, you can specify an additional filter for filtering the data before it is inserted into the data lake.
 Per default all entries in the collection are inserted; you can use the predicate to filter out entries you do not want to persist in the data lake.
 For example, you can filter out outliers or invalid values.
 The filter predicate is specified in SQL syntax, e.g., for the alarms collection the filter might be `status='ACTIVE' AND severity='WARNING'`.
 Filtering on custom fields is also possible, e.g. `myCustomField2 >= 2020` for a numeric field.

-> Also check the [Best Practices](/datahub/working-with-datahub/#datahub-best-practices) section for additional tips and example snippets for widely-used filter predicates.
+> Also check [Working with DataHub > DataHub best practices](/datahub/working-with-datahub/#datahub-best-practices) for additional tips and example snippets for widely-used filter predicates.

 When working with additional result columns and filter predicates, you may want to inspect what the actual data that will be offloaded looks like.
 For that purpose, click the button **Check & preview**, which is at the bottom of the configuration form.
 First, the configuration is validated.
 If the validation fails, you will get an error description.
 For example, if you specify a non-existing *UnknownColumn* as an additional result column, you get an error message like *Column 'UnknownColumn' not found in any table*.
 If validation is successful, a sample of the resulting data is returned.
 The header row of the sample data incorporates the column name as well as the column type.
 Note that no data is permanently persisted to the data lake in this preview step.
 In addition to the query preview, you also get the schedule with which the offloading pipeline will be executed once it is started.